Jackarunda/gmod/README.md

 # ToDo:

-Include content from all the previous addons.

-OpSquads has been included already.
-Next on the list is JI Defense Solutions.

-- download JIDS source from dropbox
-- copy whatever entities/weapons you like from JIDS into this repo, along with all dependent other entities and effects
-- convert all entities/weapons to single-file format if not already
-- take the sounds from JIDS and copy them into this repo's sound folder (sound/snds_jack_gmod), then replace all instances of their use in the entity/weapon files
-- copy all needed materials and textures from JIDS into respective folders in this repo, keeping the organization scheme the same and renaming if necessary (and replacing usage calls in code if necessary)
-- do the same for models and particle effects

-- test in gmod

-Jackarunda will handle most of the fixing/optimizing of the code.

-# Custom Additions

-If you're a glua coder and want to add new features or items to the pack, let Jackarunda know and make a PR.
-Custom contributions to the pack are welcome if they are of a quality and style similar to or surpassing that of existing content.
+There's a lot more EZ content to be made.
+Details are typically found in discussions in the discord server.

 # Bugs

-If you find a bug, put it in the bugs.txt file here or tell Jackarunda about it in the gmod channel.
+If you find a bug, put it in the bugs.txt file here or tell Jackarunda about it in the gmod discord channel.